What Are the Rules to Using Color in Stage Lighting?

 For example, let’s mix a deep red.
 With RGB, you just bring up the red color, and it’s a great, bright, rich red.
 With CMY, you subtract Magenta and Yellow at full, and you’ll get a deep red- but by that point, it won’t be very bright because you have subtracted so much light to get there!

-How to Mix Colours
+How to Mix Colors

-The most basic lighting consoles will simply use faders to mix your colours, and if you want all of your fixtures together, you have to either build a submaster or address them all together on these basic setups.
+The most basic lighting consoles will simply use faders to mix your colors, and if you want all of your fixtures together, you have to either build a submaster or address them all together on these basic setups.

-RGB Colour Mixes
+RGB Color Mixes

 • Red at Full + Green at Full = Yellow